Set You Free This Time: Single releases

-Reviews
+Reception

 Despite its lack of commercial success, the single release of "Set You Free This Time" gained mostly positive reviews in the music press.
 The first edition of Crawdaddy! magazine described it as, "a lovely, moving song with Dylan-like 20-syllabal lines deckful of well chosen words."
 Cash Box described it as a "laconic, medium-paced woeser essayed in an emotion-charged style."
 In the UK, Penny Valentine was complimentary in her review of the song for Disc magazine, commenting "On first play, I didn't like it – but now I do.
 It's rather unByrd-like and very, very Dylan-like.
 It's slow and gentle and rather sad about never being a person who had much, and though she laughed at him and has now come for help, he doesn't hold a grudge.
 Ahh!"
 The Beatles' drummer, Ringo Starr, reviewing the single for Melody Maker, commented, "I only heard it the other day.
 They can do no wrong in my book.
 Great record, man, I love the voices."